efabless/openlane2/docs/source/getting_started/newcomers/index.md

 `Netgen.LVS` is the `Step` ran for `LVS` using a tool called [Netgen](../../glossary.md#term-Netgen).
 First, the layout is converted to [SPICE] netlist (../../glossary.md#term-SPICE).
-Next the layout and the schematic are inputed to Netgen, as shown in the digram bellow.
+Next the layout and the schematic are inputted to Netgen, as shown in the diagram bellow.

 ```{figure} ./OL-LVS.png